andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 With NSNotificationCenter as an instance-to-instance communication strategy, we have the following environment:
 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/02/Notification_Center_Environment.png" alt="Notification Center Environment" width="945" height="374" class="alignnone size-full wp-image-11252" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Notification_Center_Environment.png 945w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Notification_Center_Environment-300x119.png 300w" sizes="(max-width: 945px) 100vw, 945px" />][3]

 Note that Listeners 1 to n may or may not exist.
-The graphic is assuming that 1+ Listener instances have &#8220;tuned in&#8221; to a particular notification key.
+The graphic is assuming that 1+ Listener instances have "tuned in&#8221; to a particular notification key.

 ##### Expectations

 What do I expect to happen?
-Well, the most reasonable thing I (as a &#8220;notifier instance&#8221;) can expect is for some other &#8220;listener instance&#8221; somewhere to tune in to the notification key I'm broadcasting.
+Well, the most reasonable thing I (as a "notifier instance&#8221;) can expect is for some other "listener instance&#8221; somewhere to tune in to the notification key I'm broadcasting.
 I have no way of knowing what would happen after that.
 It's up to the listener to do something intelligent with the notification that [x event] occurred.
 I, as a notifier, can expect nothing more.

 ##### Perceived Control

 It appears that I, as a notifier, have no control over the sequence of events that would occur as a result of my broadcast.
 That's by design – the interaction between me and any listener is weak at best.

 This can be a fantastic thing!
-There's freedom in saying &#8220;Hey!
+There's freedom in saying "Hey!
 This happened!&#8221; and then being done.
-But it's also &#8220;less structured&#8221;, as I'm terming it.
+But it's also "less structured&#8221;, as I'm terming it.

 ##### Impact